marketamachova/PhysioTrails/README.md

 **Installation**

-1. Clone this repo
-2. Connect the Quest device to your computer and make sure it is switched on
+1. Navigate to Releases page and download the _physioTrails_vr.apk_
-3. Open SideQuest and drag and drop the *PhysioTrails-vr.apk* from the *ApplicationExports* folder into the SideQuest window
+2. Open SideQuest and drag and drop the _physioTrails_vr.apk_ from the *ApplicationExports* folder into the SideQuest window
-4. Enable hand tracking in the Quest device
+3. Enable hand tracking in the Quest device
-5. Navigate to Applications/Unknown Sources in the Quest device
+4. Navigate to Applications/Unknown Sources in the Quest device
-6. Open the PhysioTrails application
+5. Open the PhysioTrails application

 ### Mobile Application